Sarah and Yoga

 What Yoga means to me

-I have been practising Yoga since I was 15 and have taught full time since 2006.
+I have been practising Yoga since I was a teenager and have taught full time since 2006.
+I am qualified at the highest level with Yoga Alliance as an E-RYT 500 teacher.

-As someone who has struggled deeply with challenges in my own childhood, mothering, marriage and over 20 years of expat living in 5 countries, I strive to demonstrate kindness, resilience and above all a love of life.
+As someone who has struggled with challenges in childhood, mothering, marriage and living in 5 countries, I strive to demonstrate resilience and a love of life.

 Training and experience

-I've done thousands of hours of teacher trainings and am registered at the highest level with Yoga Alliance US as a E-RYT500 teacher.
+I've done thousands of hours of teacher training and am registered at the highest level with Yoga Alliance US (E-RYT 500).

 I’m also registered with the Independent Yoga Network, UK.

-I continue to study as a teacher of Yoga with Noah Maze, Christina Sell and Desiree Rumbaugh and have also attended teacher training courses with Carlos Pomeda, Sienna Sherman, Tara Judelle and Ross Rayburn.
+I continue to study as a teacher of Yoga with my original teacher trainers Noah Maze, Christina Sell and Desiree Rumbaugh and have also attended teacher training courses with Carlos Pomeda, Sienna Sherman, Tara Judelle and Ross Rayburn.

 I have also completed an extensive course in Positive Psychology with the University of South Carolina and the 8 week Mindfulness Stress Based Reduction intensive created by Jon Kabat-Zinn.